 A yurt has a deck, and decks are the best

 Summertime is patio season, and Yurt Life is no exception.
-One of my favourite features about the Stephenfield yurts are the beautiful decks that look out onto the lake.
+One of my favourite features about the Stephenfield yurts is the beautiful deck that looks out onto the lake.
 Whether you’re hanging out reading a book, preparing your meals, or taking in the INSANE sunsets, the deck is where I spent the majority of my time during my Stephenfield visit.

 Yurts are dry, but still outside